craigmcmeechan/tad-electron-claude/docs/migrationplantasks/phase-2-core-functionality.md

 - [ ] File system changes are detected and handled in real-time
 - [ ] Workspace configuration persists between application restarts
 - [ ] Workspace boundaries are properly enforced for security
+- [ ] Comprehensive logging captures all workspace operations
+- [ ] Security events are logged for file access attempts
+- [ ] Performance metrics are tracked for file operations
+- [ ] Error conditions are logged with full context
+- [ ] Workspace configurations persist across application restarts
+- [ ] Template index is cached in persistent store for performance
+- [ ] Workspace settings are synchronized between processes
+- [ ] Store backups are created for critical workspace operations
+- [ ] Store error correction maintains workspace data integrity

 #### Technical Implementation: